bcobo/SIRENA/doc/SIRENAfunctions.rst

     .. cpp:member:: gsl_vector* pulsetemplateMaxLengthFixedFilter

         GSL vector with the :option:`largeFilter`-length template whose energy is going to be added to the library

+    .. cpp:member:: gsl_vector* pulsetemplateMaxLengthFixedFilter_B0

+        GSL vector with the :option:`largeFilter`-length template whose energy is going to be added to the library (without baseline)

 .. cpp:function:: int readFitsComplex(IOData obj, gsl_matrix **result)